EMPLOYMENT-BASED PERMANENT RESIDENCE

 The great benefit of the L visa is that the transferee may apply for and obtain his/her lawful permanent residency (green card) through his/her continued employment with the U.S. company.

-- O-1 (Extraordinary Ability) – The O-1 visa is for an individual who has been recognized nationally or internationally and has either extraordinary ability in the sciences, business, education, arts, or athletics, or extraordinary achievements in motions pictures or television.
-The individual must prove his or her extraordinary ability has been demonstrated by “sustained national or international acclaim.”
+O-1 (Extraordinary Ability) – The O-1 visa is for an individual who has been recognized nationally or internationally and has either extraordinary ability in the sciences, business, education, arts, athletics, or extraordinary achievements in motions pictures or television.
+The individual must prove his or her extraordinary ability by having received “sustained national or international acclaim.”
 This standard can be established by showing receipt of a major internationally recognized award or by satisfying three of several criteria, including, among others, receipt of national or internationally recognized awards, published materials about the applicant, authorship of scholarly work by the applicant, playing a lead or critical role in an organization or production with a distinguished reputation, and commanding a high salary relative to others in the field.
-The O-1 visa requires a sponsor and an expert advisory opinion.
-The O-1 visa is granted in three-year increments with one-year extensions.
+The O-1 visa requires an expert advisory opinion.

-- P–1 (Athlete or Entertainer) – The P-1 visa is available to athletes, athletic teams, and entertainment groups who are internationally recognized as outstanding and with a high level of achievement.
+P-1 (Athlete or Entertainer) – The P-1 visa is available to athletes, athletic teams, and entertainment groups who are internationally recognized as outstanding and with a high level of achievement.
 The P-1A visa is for an athlete or athletic team to perform at a specific athletic competition with international recognition.
 The P-1B visa is for an entertainer or an entertainment group that must have been established for a minimum of one year and 75% of its members must have been performing entertainment services for the group for a minimum of one year.
 Essential support personnel may also be granted P visas.
 The P visa requires a sponsor and an expert advisory opinion.
 The P visa is generally admitted according to the duration of a specific competition, event or performance.

-- R-1 (Religious Worker) – The R-1 visa is for an individual coming to the United States to be employed by a bona fide nonprofit religious organization, at least part-time (average of at least 20 hours per week), solely as a minister, or in a religious vocation or occupation.
+R-1 (Religious Worker) – The R-1 visa is for an individual coming to the United States to be employed by a bona fide nonprofit religious organization, at least part-time (average of at least 20 hours per week), solely as a minister, or in a religious vocation or occupation.
 The sponsoring organization must prove it is a tax-exempt organization and the religious worker must have been a member of the religious denomination for two years immediately before filing the application for R-1 status.
 The R-1 visa is granted for an initial period of admission for up to 30 months.
 Subsequent extensions may be granted for up to an additional 30 months.
 The total period of stay in the U.S. cannot exceed five years.

-- E-1 / E-2
+INVESTOR VISAS E-1 / E-2

-These classifications are designated for temporary workers engaged in international trade or investment between the U.S. and their countries of nationality, provided that the employer or owner of the business is a national of a country that has a commercial treaty (Treaty of Friendship, Commerce, or Navigation, Bilateral Investment Treaty, or Free Trade Agreement) with the U.S.A.
+These classifications are designated for temporary workers engaged in international trade or investment between the U.S. and their countries of nationality, provided that the employer or owner of the business is a national of a country that has a commercial treaty (Treaty of Friendship, Commerce, or Navigation, Bilateral Investment Treaty, or Free Trade Agreement) with the U.S.

 E-1 Treaty Trader Visa is available to a foreign national if the following applies:

-- There exists trade (at least 50% of the company’s international trade) between the United States and the treaty country
+- Carry on principal trade (at least 50% of the company’s international trade) between

 - The person is the principal trader, a manager or executive, or an essential employee